julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, December 08, 2024.
+Monday, December 09, 2024.
 Quote of the day:

-> "Our goal is to make the best devices in the world, not to be the biggest." - Steve Jobs
+> "The secret of success is learning how to use pain and pleasure instead of having pain and pleasure use you.
+If you do that, you're in control of your life.
+If you don't, life controls you." - Tony Robbins